Raiz Invest Super

 on compassionate grounds acceptable to the Department of Human Services.

 Temporary residents can only access preserved benefits in more limited circumstances (for example, death or permanent incapacity).
 Temporary residents may also have the option of taking their superannuation benefits with them when their visa has expired, and they have permanently departed Australia.
-In some circumstances, the superannuation of temporary residents may be treated as unclaimed money and must be transferred by the Trustee to the Australian Taxation Office (ATO).
+In some circumstances, the superannuation of temporary residents may be treated as unclaimed money and must be transferred by the Trustee to the ATO.

 RELEASE OF SUPERANNUATION DUE TO TERMINAL ILLNESS